cyberbotics/webots-doc/automobile/car-library.md

 **Description**

-These two functions return respectively the right and left steering angle (because of the Ackermann steering geometry, the two angles are slightly different).
+These two functions return respectively the right and left steering angles (because of the Ackermann steering geometry, the two angles are slightly different).